derailed-dash/demo-lz-docs/content/lz/design-overview.md

 LZiaB uses a **hub-and-spoke** network architecture:

 - **A _common VPC_ network acts as the _hub_**, and hosts centralised networking and security resources.
-This includes private IP connectivity, via the SLA-backed, high-bandwidth / low-latency _Interconnect_, to the EPAM on-premises network.
+This includes private IP connectivity, via the SLA-backed, high-bandwidth / low-latency _Interconnect_, to the on-premises network.
 - **Tenant projects will have their own _spoke_ VPC network.** Thus, tenants have full automonmy and control over resources deployed within their own VPC.
 - Tenants may be _peered_ to the hub shared VPC network.
 This is how tenants can:
   - Obtain private connectivity to the on-premises network (if appropriate).